datastackacademy/deb-intro/README.md

 ## Cloning the Repository

 So, how do we clone a repository from GitHub?
 Follow these steps:

+1. Install Git.
+Git is a free version control software. _Version control_ means that you can make many different version of a project while you're working on it, so you can try stuff out without losing your old work.

+To install Git, go to the [Git website](https://git-scm.com/downloads) and click on the operating system for your computer.

-1. Open a _terminal_.
+2. Open a _terminal_.
 The terminal is the command center for your computer.
 Nearly anything you'd want to do on your computer can be done here.

     Keyboard shortcuts for opening a terminal:
     - Linux: `[Ctrl + Alt + t]`
     - Windows: `[Ctrl + Alt + w]`
     - Mac: `[Cmd + space]`, then type "terminal" into the search bar

-2. In the terminal, enter the command
+3. In the terminal, enter the command
 ```bash
 git clone https://github.com/datastackacademy/deb-intro.git
 ```